Updated: March 20th, 2022

 Banff Gondola

 For those wanting the experience of standing on top of the world, the Banff Gondola is a great thing to do.
 You can either take the gondola both ways or you can hike up or down.
 From the top, you’ll see incredible views of the surrounding area, the mountains, the valleys, and the town of Banff.
-Both summer and winter are equally stunning and it takes only 8-minutes to reach the top of Sulphur Mountain by gondola.
+Both summer and winter are equally stunning and it takes only 8 minutes to reach the top of Sulphur Mountain by gondola.
 In addition, there’s also an interpretive centre and fine dining.

-Visit the Banff Upper Hot Springs
+Banff Upper Hot Springs

 With all the outdoor activities, it sure helps to have natural hot springs nearby to soothe your tired muscles.
 In fact, did you know that it was the hot springs that helped create Banff National Park?
 The Banff Upper Hot Springs is located up near the Banff Gondola and the Rimrock Resort Hotel and features a pool-like setting with lockers, rentals, and more.
 There’s not much for views directly from the pools but the hot waters are incredible to soak in.